EdgarSargsyan2001/Address_Book/README.md

 *When running the program, you will receive a warning if you do not have an input file, *but this will not cause the program to crash.

-+At the end of the program, you will be given a file named "addressData" where the saved data will be, and after that, every time you run the program, it will be considered an input file.
++ At the end of the program, you will be given a file named "addressData" where the saved data will be, and after that, every time you run the program, it will be considered an input file.

 +If the data in the input file is not valid, the program will give you the opportunity to edit or remove that data